It’s not a bad time to visit Vienna. March has a chance of decent spring weather but it’s not peak tourist season.

 - The WIKAM or Vienna International Art and Antiques Fair has a spring edition (March 8th to 16th) that takes place in the rather lovely Palais Ferstel

-March 2024 saw the first appearance of SCALE & PAINT (2025 dates TBA), dedicated to model building: miniatures of vehicles, figures and scenes with a retail section, too.
+March also sees the second appearance of SCALE & PAINT (March 8th and 9th): an international exhibition dedicated to model building: miniatures of vehicles, figures and scenes with a retail section, too.

 Take your last chance